iromli/iromli.github.io/content/2014/07/and-the-winner-is.md

 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 Now, hold your breath!
-We're going to the other side of this world, where people starts their days with real fights.
+We're going to the other side of this world, where people start their days with real fights.

 ## The Far East Saga